Services for Australians Overseas

 In case of emergency

-If you are an Australian citizen in distress and requiring assistance in Zimbabwe, you can telephone the Australian Embassy or for after business hours assistance, the 24hr Consular Emergency Centre (CEC) in Canberra.
+If you are an Australian citizen in distress and need assistance in Zimbabwe, you can telephone the Australian Embassy or for after business hours assistance, the 24hr Consular Emergency Centre (CEC) in Canberra.

-In countries to which the Australian Embassy is accredited but not resident (Zambia, DRC, ROC and Malawi), other missions or individuals listed below can provide consular assistance for Australian citizens or you can contact the Consular Emergency Centre and they will either assist you directly or put you in contact with a consular officer in Zimbabwe.
+In countries to which the Australian Embassy is accredited but not resident (Zambia, DRC, ROC and Malawi), other missions or individuals listed below can provide consular assistance for Australian citizens.
+Alternatively, you can contact the Consular Emergency Centre and they will either assist you directly or put you in contact with a consular officer in Zimbabwe.

 Malawi and Zambia

-If you are in Malawi or Zambia, please view the Honorary Consulates page for updated information on the Honorary consulates in relevant countries.
+If you are in Malawi or Zambia, please view the Honorary Consulates page for the contact details of our Honorary Consulates.

 Travel advice for Malawi